SijiaHuo/ClassicalMLMethodsInR/README.md

 ### HW4_Sijia.pdf & HW4_Sijia.Rmd

-The homework uses MCMC to estimate the admixture model for the population structure.
+The script uses the MCMC method to build the admixture model for the population structure.

 ### HW5_Sijia.pdf & HW5_Sijia.Rmd

+In Q3 - Q6, the script derives, implements, and assesses the variational inference (VI) algorithm for the LDA model.

 ### HW6_Sijia.pdf & HW6_Sijia.Rmd